Vision, story & development

 The training program holds practice on land and in water, supported by professional text guide.

-Float Therapy level 1 - Foundation
+Float Therapy level 1 - Foundations

-The first step in a float Therapy training program into becoming an aquatic body work student.
+The first step in a Float Therapy training program into becoming an aquatic body work student.

 The student will obtain basic knowledge about floating and its many benefits for physical, emotional and mental well being of a receiver.